FlorianLD/pricing_app/README.md

 `` "{VersionNumber}": "1.0" ``

 - When a new record is created in a SP list, its version number is 1
-- A record's version number increases incrementally each time it is updated: since the request review updates the record, it increases its version number from 1 to 2<br>
+- A record's version number increases incrementally each time it is updated: since the request review updates an existing record, it increases the record's version number from 1 to 2<br>

 Consequently:
 - a request creation event has a version number of 1